duysterz/SWE_Portfolio/README.md

+Setup Instructions:

+Execute all SQL scripts located in the "sql" folder, focusing on running the tables (do not perform inserts).
+Launch the backend application.
+Start the React app using NPM.

 Capstone Proposals
 Should include the following.

 1. Problem Statement
    Define a problem someone is having that can be solved with software.

 This portfolio website serves multiple purposes.
 Primarily, it allows users to learn more about me, my skills, and my capabilities.